Squeezing North Korea: old friends take steps to isolate regime

 Singapore, which has been a hub for North Korea-linked trade, will require visitors from the country to apply for visas starting next month, its immigration authority said in July.

 The vast majority of North Korea's trade is with China, and experts warn sanctions will have limited impact without Beijing's backing.
-China condemns Pyongyang's nuclear program but is also its chief ally and is unwilling to pressure leader Kim Jong Un's regime too far, fearing a collapse that would destabilize the entire region.
+China condemns Pyongyang's nuclear programme but is also its chief ally and is unwilling to pressure leader Kim Jong Un's regime too far, fearing a collapse that would destabilise the entire region.
 That means agreeing significantly tightened U.N. sanctions could be difficult.

 Some of the most tangible results of recent efforts to isolate North Korea have seen countries ban its ships from their registries.
 North Korean-owned vessels are suspected of using other flags to camouflage the movement of illicit cargo.